shinken-solutions/shinken/doc/source/05_thebasics/passivechecks.rst

    :scale: 90 %

-DEPRECATED IMAGE - TODO REPLACE WITH MOE ACCURATE DEPTICTION
+DEPRECATED IMAGE - TODO REPLACE WITH MORE ACCURATE DEPICTION

 Here's how passive checks work in more detail...